bloomberg/pystack/README.md

 At this time only Linux is supported.

+It can be found on the [Arch User Repository](https://aur.archlinux.org/packages/python-pystack).

 ## Building from source

 If you wish to build PyStack from source, you need the following binary dependencies in your